givasile/effector/docs/docs/quickstart/global_and_regional_effects.md

     it means that the global effect may hide some important information behind average values.
     In these cases, regional effect analysis can provide a more detailed explanation.

+???+ Note "Regional effects build a partition tree per feature"

+    Regional effects build a partition tree for each feature.
+    In each node of the partition tree, the instances are separated based on a condition on another feature.
+    In each node, the instances are clustered into subregions where the instances behave similarly.

 ???+ Note "When regional effect can provide a good solution"

     Unfortunatelly, it does not mean we will always find regional effects that provide a better explanation.